Er dS

 Possible Causes

-Open or shorted defrost thermistor, Damaged thermistor wiring harness, Poor thermistor mounting on evaporator, Faulty main control board sensor input
+Open or shorted defrost thermistor, Damaged thermistor wiring harness, Poor thermistor mounting on the evaporator, Faulty main control board sensor input.

 How to Fix / Troubleshooting